jpease/timogin/manual/performance/1on1s.markdown

   * Has anyone been especially helpful?

 {: .tip}
+You may feel nervous asking some of these questions.
+Don't let that stop you.
-Questions that make you feel nervous about the answer you may get are often the most important ones to ask.
+**These are often the most important**.

 ### Coaching
 For some things in life, showing up is enough.
 Coaching is not one of those things.
-To help a person realize positive change requires forethought and preparation specific to the individual.

-While the 1on1 isn't the only tool at our disposal to promote staff development, its regularity does make it one we shouldn't overlook.

-One way to think about coaching is development that involves their goals, your goals, and performance issues.
+Coaching involves their goals, your goals, and performance issues.
 At times two or more of these may overlap, but not always.
+To help a person realize positive change requires forethought and preparation specific to that individual.

 Here are some questions that can help us prepare.

 **Their Goals**
 * What goals does this person have?
   * Do they clearly understand the next steps to focus on?

 **Your Goals**
 * What potential do you see in this individual?